The project comprises of 14 municipalities, one region, three universities and two organizations.

-Lund Municipality is working on two major urban development projects where lighting is part of the solution.
-By joining LMGE, the municipality can both modernise existing street lighting with more energy-efficient LED lighting, and think about light solutions for new urban areas.
-Both in the former industrial area Västerbro and in the new urban area Brunnshög, roads, paths and parking spaces will have energy-efficient LED lighting with smart handling, which will ensure an attractive, sustainable and safe area for everyone.
+Lund Municipality is working on two major urban development projects, where light is part of the solution.
+By joining Lightin Metropolis, the municipality can modernize both existing street lighting for more energy-efficient LED lighting, and think light into new urban areas.
+Both in the former industrial area of Västerbro, and in the new urban area Brunnshög.
+Roads, paths and parking spaces will have energy-efficient LED lighting with smart handling, which will ensure an attractive, sustainable and safe area for everyone.

 Roskilde Municipality has already been working on strip lighting, event lighting, plus learning and wellbeing supported by lighting, and has generated energy savings from lighting in municipal buildings.
 By joining LMGE, the municipality can go even further in its work on light development.
 During the project period by LMGE, the municipality will develop total-economic solutions in connection with the choice of light fittings and controls in municipal buildings.
 Here, emphasis will be placed on optimizing light quality, assessing the use of dynamic light, the relationship between daylight and artificial light, as well as the flexibility of lighting for multi-purpose use.
 The municipality will therefore be able to achieve its goals of developing and using new components for light modernisation, such as wireless solutions that can optimise the installation of LED lighting.